4 See photo gallery

 - Kahve (Turkish coffee): This coffee is unusual in that sugar is added when making the drink.
 Don't forget to mention how you like to take it, sade (without sugar), orta (the standard) or Sekerli (sweet).

-There are two famous Turkish desserts: baklava and Turkish delight.
+There are two most famous Turkish desserts that you can try in Istanbul: baklava and Turkish delight.

 - Baklava: This is a cake made with ground nuts (normally walnuts) filo pastry, and honey or glucose syrup.
 This is normally covered with pistachio, chocolate, or other condiments.